 - Being more consistent with her exercise.

-From a treatment standpoint, she elected to work with me and have stem cell therapy for the knee about a year prior.
+From a treatment standpoint, she elected to work with me and have Cellular Treatment for the knee about a year prior.
 Afterwards, she reported:

 “I strongly felt that my knee was getting better.
 The pain has significantly decreased since last year and I don’t get the feeling that my leg will slip out from under me anymore.
 I haven’t had the need to use my knee brace in a few months.”